VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 2.2 Proposed System

-**PlateMate** is a specialized food delivery platform designed specifically for home-made food businesses, addressing the unique needs of tiffin providers, home chefs, and customers seeking authentic home-cooked meals.
+**CookToDoor** is a specialized food delivery platform designed specifically for home-made food businesses, addressing the unique needs of tiffin providers, home chefs, and customers seeking authentic home-cooked meals.

 #### Key Features of Proposed System: